SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 <a name="practice-12"></a>
 ### Practice 12

-* Go into the directory `LINUX-TP/Data/fastq/pairedTwoIndividusGzippedIrigin` - `cd`
+* Go into the directory `LINUX4JEDI-TP/1-fastq/`
 * List the directory content
-* Run fastq-stats program ( [more](http://manpages.ubuntu.com/manpages/xenial/man1/fastq-stats.1.html) to get stats about the fastq file `irigin1_1.fastq.gz`
+* Run fastq-stats program ( [more](http://manpages.ubuntu.com/manpages/xenial/man1/fastq-stats.1.html) to get stats about the fastq file `SRR8517015_1.10000.fastq`
 {% highlight bash %}
-fastq-stats -D irigin1_1.fastq.gz
+fastq-stats -D SRR8517015_1.10000.fastq
 {% endhighlight %}
 * Use a `for` loop to run fastq-stats with every fastq file in the directory
 {% highlight bash %}